ucsf-web-services/ucsf_8_pa/docroot/modules/contrib/socialfeed/README.md

 There are configuration forms for each social media platform, which you can access at admin/config/services/socialfeed.

-When enabled and configured properly, this module will display the Social Feed form at admin/config/services/socialfeed, after this step you can use the blocks from Drupal system to show the feeds from their respective services.
+When enabled and configured properly, this module will display the Socialfeed form at admin/config/services/socialfeed, after this step you can use the blocks from Drupal system to show the feeds from their respective services.